MackNcD/DiceWords_App/README.md

 Intro:

 DiceWords is a new way to more precisely work with dynamic prompting, and will be continuously updated and continuously unified with clean, well-created and curated user-contributed material.
-If you'd like to add your own stuff into the master collection, you can reach us on Discord: https://discord.gg/v73CFMVnV4
+If you'd like to help keep software like this free, please consider contributing a few cents. https://www.buymeacoffee.com/dicewords

+Another great way to keep the gates of open source open, is to give back in your own small creative way, and help build the master collection.
+We also want to hear your ideas of how to make the program phenomenal.
+You can reach us on Discord, we don't bite (except for Austin, who goes by "Note" on Discord, PM him and tell him to stop biting): https://discord.gg/v73CFMVnV4

 Install instructions: